Frequently Asked Questions By First-Time Pilates Students

 Here are answers to some of the most frequently asked questions people have before their first Pilates session.

-And, if you have anything to add or ask, comment below.
+If you have anything to add or ask, comment below.

 1. "Pilates is just stretching, right?"
 Wrong.
 Pilates is a full-body workout.
 (See "5 Pilates Myths, Debunked.")